wpscanteam/blog/_posts/2020-02-17-description-and-poc-api.md

 `The PoC will be displayed on DATE, to give users the time to update.`

-For non-enterprise users the `description` and `poc` fields will be completely emitted.
+For non-enterprise users the `description` and `poc` fields will be completely omitted.

 This data is only available to enterprise users for now, and is available right away at no additional charge.